MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 In this task, you open the meeting exclusions page and name the rule that you will create.

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
 If prompted, enter your organization credentials.
 2. On the **Settings** > **Analysis settings** page, select **Add exclusion rule**.

-3. On the **New exclusion** page, select an exclusion type: **Meeting exclusion** or **Attendee exclusion**:
+3. In **New exclusion**, select either **Meeting exclusion** or **Attendee exclusion**:

    ![Choose exclusion type](../images/wpa/tutorials/exclusion-type.png)

    For information about choosing between **Meeting exclusion** and **Attendee exclusion**, see [Select exclusion type](meeting-exclusion-concept.md#select-exclusion-type).

-4. If you selected **Attendee exclusion**, choose the types of invitees whose data you want to exclude from analysis: those who did not respond to meeting invitations, those who responded as **Tentative** to meeting invitations, or both types of invitees:
+4. If you selected **Attendee exclusion**, choose the types of invitees whose data you want to exclude from analysis, including those who did not respond to meeting invitations, those who responded as **Tentative** to meeting invitations, or both types of invitees:

    ![Exclude these invitees](../images/wpa/tutorials/exclude-invitees-who-have-70.png)

-   After you select one or both of these options, this page will show you the number of invitees who will be excluded from analysis.
+   After you select one or both of these options, you'll see the number of invitees who will be excluded from analysis.

    For more information, see [Attendee exclusions](attendee-exclusion-rules.md).

-5. On the **New exclusion** page, you'll see the types of meetings that are commonly excluded from analysis.
-In the following steps, you will have the chance to customize each of these exclusions.
+5. In **New exclusion**, you'll see the types of meetings that are commonly excluded from analysis.
+The following steps enable you to customize each of these exclusions.

    You can choose to use the system-suggested exclusion for each step or customize the exclusion by retaining or excluding additional meetings.
 If you don't want to use a suggested exclusion, you can always choose not to apply it.
 After you have customized exclusions for each of the five steps, you can make edits to your exclusion rule before publishing it for future use.